Strasmore Research

 What is a high short interest?

 There is no official cutoff.
-Measured at the latest settlement, the median liquid US ticker shows 2.6 days to cover, and only 3.4% of liquid names run ten days or more.
-By convention, a double-digit short percent of float is commonly described as heavily shorted.
+At the latest settlement the median liquid US ticker shows 2.9 days to cover, and only 128 reach ten days or more.
+On the other ratio, 7.6% of filing-backed liquid stocks carry more than 20% of shares outstanding short, the zone most desks call heavily shorted.

 What is days to cover?

-Short interest divided by average daily trading volume: the number of full sessions of typical volume it would take for every open short to buy back.
-Tesla's latest print works out to 1.6 days, and the FINRA file reports the ratio with a floor of 1.00.
+Short interest divided by average daily volume: the sessions of typical trading it would take for every open short to buy back.
+Tesla's latest print works out to 1.55 days, and the file floors the ratio at 1.00.

 Is short interest the same as short volume?

-Every panel above is a stored query — open the SQL beneath it, swap in any ticker you follow, and re-run it on the Strasmore terminal to pull the same short interest fields in seconds.
+Every panel above is a stored query, open the SQL beneath it, swap in any ticker, and re-run it on the Strasmore terminal.